AngelChezziPXL/Guts-DotNetAdvanced-23-24/README.md

 3. Write the code you need to write

 #### Run the automated tests

-Let's assume you are working on exercise 5 of chapter 5.

 1. Open the *Test Explorer* window (Menu: Test &rightarrow; Test Explorer)
 2. In the top right corner, click on the *group by* button and make sure the automated tests are grouped by project (see the picture below).
 If you don't see any tests appearing, you probably should (re)build your solution.